 First and foremost, I am a mom of two amazing little people.
 My son and daughter are my center of everyday and it has been the most rewarding, yet challenging role I could ever imagine.
 While I nurture and teach my children, they definitely have given me insights about life and taught me valuable lessons on patience, unconditional love, and so much more.
 Beyond that, I am an Occupational Therapist with a wide variety of work experience.
 I have worked in a school for students that demonstrate challenging behaviors (with a variety of developmental disorders including Autism Spectrum Disorders), in a skilled nursing facility serving long-term patients as well as rehabilitation patients, in an acute care hospital setting, and just a touch of outpatient experience for adults with traumatic brain injuries.

 Throughout this blog, you may also see the reference of Dr. Dad.
-This happens to be the blog nickname I have given to my husband, who is a physician and an awesome father.
+This happens to be the blog nickname I have given to my now ex-husband, who is a physician and the father of our kiddos.
 As our kids grow and we continue to learn on this journey known as parenthood, we often use humor as one of our many parenting (and coping) tools.
 I may poke a little fun at him at times, but only because he can take it.
-With his medical background, he’s helped me understand the nature of health and illness to a greater degree and as an OT I like to teach him the rational behind a lot of the activities I do with our kids.
-I think we make a pretty great team.
+With his medical background, he’s helped me understand the nature of health and illness to a greater degree and as an OT I like to teach him the rationale behind a lot of the activities I do with our kids.
+I think we make a pretty great co-parenting team.